Ringing in the Elizabethan New Year 1582 with Sparkle and a Hanky

 Elizabeth’s response to this display of emotion by her rejected suitor?
 She handed him her handkerchief.

-Can you image Alencon making his exit, stage left, one hand held to his forehead, the other clutching the Queen’s hanky over his heart?
+Can you imagine Alencon making his exit, stage left, one hand held to his forehead, the other clutching the Queen’s hanky over his heart?
+For more on his theatrical talents that caught the attention of Shakespeare, see: How Shakespeare Encoded History, French Diplomacy and the St. Bartholomew’s Day Massacre into Love’s Labour’s Lost.

 💎 Act I, Scene III: A Queen’s Ransom